huntergregal/mimipenguin/README.md

 | VSFTPd (Active FTP Connections)                   | X   | X   |
 | Apache2 (Active HTTP Basic Auth Sessions)         | ~   | ~   |
 | OpenSSH (Active SSH Sessions - Sudo Usage)        | ~   | ~   |

-# C Port of Mimipenguin
-This port is a PoC for a much more efficient way to extract clear text passwords from gnome login managers using know structure offsets/addresses in memory and PTRACE.
-This version currently doesn't show which user the password is for - but such a feature is trivial.
-* Only tested on :
- * `Linux null 4.4.0-116-generic #140-Ubuntu SMP Mon Feb 12 21:23:04 UTC 2018 x86_64 x86_64 x86_64 GNU/Linux` (Ubuntu 16.04.4 LTS)
- * `gnome-keyring-daemon: 3.18.3`

 ## Contact
 * Twitter: [@huntergregal](https://twitter.com/HunterGregal)